Hauran: Post-Syrian independence period

 In the period following Syria's independence from France in 1946, the Hauran developed into "a busy and prosperous region", according to the historian Dominique Sourdel.
 It remained a significant source of the country's grain and point of transit between Syria and Jordan.
 It was often a place where Bedouin came to trade their wool and butter for other commodities.
 However, following World War II, the Hauran also lost much of its importance within Syria's national economy.
 Though it continues to supply grain to Damascus, its role as the 'granary of Syria' was eclipsed by the country's northern and northeastern regions.
 Grain production in the Hauran has been limited by dependence on rain and underground reservoirs.
 Moreover, the region's economic potential has been curtailed by the creation of international borders and the Arab–Israeli conflict, which have separated it from previously interdependent areas that are located today in Israel, Lebanon and Jordan.
 In particular, the dual loss of Palestine as an alternative market to Damascus, and of Haifa as the Hauran's main economic outlet to the Mediterranean Sea, have also contributed to its economic decline.

 Unlike other rural regions in Syria, most land in the Hauran was not concentrated in the hands of large owners, being owned instead by small or medium-sized proprietors.
 Thus, the region was not as affected by the Agrarian Reform Law passed in 1958 during the United Arab Republic period (1958–1961) and enforced by the Ba'ath Party government in 1963, which effected land redistribution and mostly targeted large landowners.
 According to historian Hanna Batatu, parts of the Hauran, such as the area within and around Bosra, were practically self-governing during the presidency of Hafez al-Assad (1970–2000).
 Politically, many of the clans that dominated local politics under the French continued to do so under the Ba'ath.
 Economically and socially, however, the higher levels of leadership within the clans declined and lower-ranking members gradually became more influential.

-During the presidency of Bashar al-Assad (2000–present), the Hauran has remained an important agricultural region.
+During the presidency of Bashar al-Assad (2000–present), the Hauran remained an important agricultural region.
 Its principal city, Daraa, is a major transit hub for commercial traffic between Syria, Jordan, Saudi Arabia and Turkey, as well as for smuggled goods between these countries.